-- · Depression, self-harm or suicide attempts - Difficulty making friends - Fear or anxiety - The person looks dirty or is not dressed properly, - The person never seems to have money, - The person has an injury that is difficult to explain (such as bruises, finger marks, 'non-accidental' injury, neck, shoulders, chest and arms), - The person has signs of a pressure ulcer, - The person is experiencing insomnia - The person seems frightened, or frightened of physical contact. - Inappropriate sexual awareness or sexually explicit behaviour - The person is withdrawn, changes in behaviour
+Depression, self-harm or suicide attempts Difficulty making friends Fear or anxiety The person looks dirty or is not dressed properly, The person never seems to have money, The person has an injury that is difficult to explain (such as bruises, finger marks, 'nonaccidental' injury, neck, shoulders, chest and arms), The person has estigns of a pressure wifeer, ு அதித்தி s experiencing insomnia 42 criteria met?
+(Is the adult in need of care and support The person is experiencing insomination and the person seems frightened, or frightened of physical contact.